Parse

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description implies usage for retrieving a brand's marketing brief but provides no explicit guidance on when to use this tool versus alternatives like parse_search or parse_get_stats.
+The description implies usage when a brand's marketing brief is needed, but does not provide explicit guidance on when to use or avoid this tool versus siblings like search or fetch.
+No exclusions or prerequisites are mentioned, leaving the agent to infer context.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.